How to become (more) successful

 Being successful isn’t about the amount of followers you have, nor about how much money you make.
 It’s about if you’re happy with your life.

-For a long time I thought the amount of money and followers would show how successful I was.
-I was unhappy with my career and my life.
+For a long time I thought the amount of money and followers would mean how successful I was.
 But I couldn’t have been more wrong.

 When I hit rock bottom, lost the love of my life, with no roof above my head, no money or friends, I realised it was me that needed to change.
 I had to learn to be happy with who I was.
 Rely on myself instead of relying on a career, or the worry whether people liked me.